carpentries-incubator/reproducible-publications-quarto/episodes/09-biblio-crossref.md

 ## Editing Metadata & Citation Key

-Not all citations are perfect shape when in import them.
-Sometimes we will need to perform some adjustments (e.g., include missing metadata, move content to another metadata field).
+Not all citations are in perfect shape when we import them.
+You may have to adjust them (e.g., include missing metadata, move content to another metadata field).
 If needed, we can do so by modifying the .bib file.
 As briefly mentioned, you can also edit citation keys.
 By default, most citation keys will have the first author last name or the first word of the title (if no authors), followed by the year of publication.
 You may consider editing the citation key in case you want to simplify the entry and speed up the autocomplete option.
 If you choose to do so, you can simply click on the key in the .bib file and edit it.
 Please be advised to use this option with caution, and to update citations to match the .bib file.

 ## Changing Citation Styles

 You might have noticed that all citations are inserted in a specific style.
 Can you guess which one?
-If you answered Chicago that is correct!
-By default, Rstudio via Pandoc will use a Chicago author-date format for citations and references.
+If you answered Chicago, that is correct!
+By default, Rstudio uses a Chicago author-date format for citations and references.
 To use another style, you will need to specify a CSL (Citation Style Language) file in the csl metadata field in the YAML.

 But how can you identify which CSL you should use?
 You can find required formats on the [Zotero Style Repository](https://www.zotero.org/styles), which makes it easy to search for and download your desired style.